opencats/OpenCATS_Documentation/docs/_build/html/_sources/preface.txt

 **Simplify this for me, what can I do and what can't I do?**

 Simply put, you can do anything you want with your OpenCATS system.
 The main thing you can NOT do is make money off of it.
-You can not install it, host it, provide it as a service and get paid for it.
-Don't make money off of it, that's a no-no.  The other things (cosmetic and linking) are specified in Section 2 and 3 above.
+The other things (cosmetic and linking) are specified in Section 2 and 3 above.